We may earn money or products from the companies mentioned in this post.

 “Allergies.”
 That’s how we explained it to our then 4 year old, it seemed the simplest way at the time.
 For all the struggles we have, getting her to eat on this diet has been relatively easy, and has been from the start.

 We experienced gains

 Going gluten and dairy free continued the gains that we’d seen with removing additives: speech, behavior, and a small impact on sleep.
 No longer did we hear “My tummy hurts” daily.
-That was proof enough for us that Natalie had a food sensitivity.
+That was proof enough for us that our daughter had a food sensitivity.
 Our Developmental Pediatrician, however did not agree, and told us our child would get scurvy if we continued.
-(As a side note, we’ve been on this diet 7 years – no scurvy)
+I found that as absurd at the time, as I do re-reading it today.
+And, as a side note, we’ve been on this diet for 9 years – no scurvy.

 Biggest challenge: social gatherings

 So many things in our life seem to be centered around food.
 We began this diet when our kiddo was 4, and there were not as many pre-made options as there are today.
 I made A LOT from scratch and still do.
 A well-stocked freezer is a must – cupcakes or brownies to take with us to parties and special occasions.

 One of my favorite homemade recipes is coconut milk ice cream – the full fat kind.
 YUM.

 It does take some planning.
 I’ve spent many an evening or weekend day cooking, freezing, prepping – but now it’s second nature.
 We’ve always worked hard to make sure that Nats could have comparable substitutes – particularly at school.